GSG-G10/food-hub/README.md

 **As a restaurant**

 * I want to create an account.
-* T want to add my restaurant information (photos, description, location)
+* I want to add my restaurant information (photos, description, location)
 * I want to add my restaurant’s menu.
 * I want to edit meals information at any time.
 * I want to add discounts and offers at any time.